 GreyNickel Inc. currently has two programs, KinshipHelp55 and Invisible Kinship Families, which gives families services and resources that are needed to help make kinship families successful.

-Vince Nicholes is a Regional Development Manager with over 20 years of experience in the communications industry.
-He currently oversees the expansion and fortification of T-Mobile’s wireless capabilities for the western United States.
+Vince Nicholes is a communications veteran with over 20 years of experience in the telecommunications industry.
+As part of Google’s Global Network Acquisition team, he is responsible for the planning and acquisition of network assets like dark fiber, subsea cables and associated infrastructure around the globe.
 Within the community, Vince has led many efforts to help improve the lives of Phoenix residents.
-He has organized fundraisers for Title 1 students as well as sat on the boards of the Young Professionals of the Phoenix Symphony, Gamma Mu Educational Services and the Sphinx Educational Fund.
-God is also a key part of Vince’s life.
-Vince recently served as the Facilitator of one of the largest Children’s Church services in Phoenix.
-He also directs a mentorship program for young men and serves as a teacher to both adults and children whenever called upon.
-Vince and his wife Ericka are active foster parents and the proud parents of Ayanna, TaMara, Jalen.
+He has organized fundraisers for Title 1 students and sat on the boards of the Young Professionals of the Phoenix Symphony, Gamma Mu Educational Services and the Sphinx Educational Fund.
+Vince has also served as the Facilitator of one of the largest Children’s Church services in Phoenix.
+Vince and his wife Ericka are licensed foster parents and the proud parents of Ayanna, TaMara, Jalen.
 Emmett and Moon.

 Vaughn Nicholes- Communications